Emergency & Protective Services

 Returning home after an emergency or disaster can provide additional challenges for your community and for your household.
 There are a number of things to consider and be aware of when the threat is over and you return to your home or community.

-Police Services for Martensville are provided by the Royal Canadian Mounted Police through the Global Policing Agreement with the Province of Saskatchewan.
+Policing services for Martensville are provided by the Royal Canadian Mounted Police (RCMP), through the Global Policing Agreement with the Province of Saskatchewan.

 Martensville, SK